-The KidZone Museum is a children's museum in Truckee, California serving 22,000+ visits annually.
+The KidZone Museum is a children's museum in Truckee, California serving 30,000 visits annually.
 Our mission is to inspire learning through creative play and discovery.
+Our exhibits are perfect for children under 7.
+Our camps and school programs are for children through elementary school.
+Teenagers can gain important service learning experience through volunteer service.

 To inspire learning through creative play and discovery